-Your property has been identified as being in a Repetitive Loss Area.
+Your property has been identified as being in an Repetitive Loss Area.
 We want to reemphasize that this does not mean your property has flooded or is even likely to flood only that it is in the same area, and in a similar geographical situation, as an existing Repetitive Loss Property.

-You can protect your property from flooding.
 We would like to invite you to participate in our flood prevention and mitigation efforts for your neighborhood.
 We need your input.
 What can we do, working together, to eliminate potential flood losses in your area?
 We look forward to hearing from you.